Fire-fighter health check (PPME)

 - Stair-climbing test.

 - Pre-appointment medical examination (PPME protocol)

 - Periodic assessment for fire-fighting duty officers

 - Pre-appointment medical examination for fire-fighting duty officers

 - Optional laboratory module

 We’d be happy to help you if you have any questions about the examination.
 Don’t hesitate to call us at +31 (0)20 649 30 72 or send us an email.
-You can submit your details using this form and we’ll contact you within one working day.
+You can submit your details using this form and we’ll contact you as soon as possible.

 We’ll come to you!